JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Radii_of_the_Electron_and_Proton.md

 The Urantia Paper also has:

-> “If the volume of a proton—eighteen hundred times as heavy as an electron—should be magnified to the size of the head of a pin, then, in comparison, a pin’s head would attain a diameter equal to that of the earth’s orbit around the sun.” ([UB 42:6](/en/The_Urantia_Book/42#p6))
+> “If the volume of a proton—eighteen hundred times as heavy as an electron—should be magnified to the size of the head of a pin, then, in comparison, a pin’s head would attain a diameter equal to that of the earth’s orbit around the sun.” (<a id="a62_241"></a>[UB 42:6](/en/The_Urantia_Book/42#p6))

 Again, we are indebted to Stefan Tallqvist for going to the trouble of actually doing the calculations and drawing attention to the results.